tgourley/AWS-Visual-Configuration-App/Documentation/Development.md

 The software is running correctly if you are greeted by a Login window that allows you to access, view, and, in later iterations, control your AWS services.

 ### DevMode Option
-Because running all the tests, and hence making many API calls, was incurring a charge, we have implemented mock AWS clients, and the tests now utilize these.
-In doing so, we are also creating mock AWS clients and items to test the software.
+Because we are working with mock AWS items for testing, we want to verify that these mock items show up in the dashboard properly.
 The software features a DevMode option, in which the fake items can be viewed.
 To enable DevMode:

 ![Login as User](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Auxiliary%20Files/logino.jpg?raw=true)
 <br/>**Step 1**: Login with Username